MetaMind42/MetaMind42/README.md

-Medior in-house lawyer specializing in DTC, MarTech and SaaS businesses.
+Medior in-house lawyer with expertise in in DTC, MarTech and SaaS businesses.
 SWE background.